stardoom4/minds/_pages/about.md

 I am Garuda and you have stumbled upon this site’s About Me page.
 There is nothing about me to tell people ,because i am nothing.
 Maybe someday, I will write about myself.

 ## About This Wiki
 This is a Personal wiki named Celestial Mind.
-In this Wiki i will write about my Thoughts , Or post images which i liked in <a href="visuals.md">Visuals</a>.
+In this Wiki i will write about my Thoughts , Or post images which i liked in <a class="internal-link" href="/visuals">Visuals</a>.